-The latched-state of the NCP1254 is maintained via an internal thyristor (SCR).
-When the voltage on pin 3 exceeds the latch voltage for four consecutive clock cycles, the SCR is fired and immediately stops the output pulses.
+The latched-state of the NCP1255 is maintained via an internal thyristor (SCR).
+When the voltage on pin 1 exceeds the latch voltage for four consecutive clock cycles, the SCR is fired and immediately stops the output pulses.
 The same SCR is fired when an OVP is sensed on the V{cc} pin.
 When this happens, all pulses are stopped and V{cc} is discharged to a fix level of 7 V typically: the circuit is latched and the converter no longer delivers pulses.
 To maintain the latched-state, a permanent current must be injected in the part.
 If too low of a current, the part de-latches and the converter resumes operation.
-This current is characterized to $32 \,\mu A$ as a minimum but we recommend to include a design margin and select a value around 60 μA.
+This current is characterized to $32 \,\mu\text{A}$ as a minimum but we recommend including a design margin and select a value around 60 μA.
 The test is to latch the part and reduce the input voltage until it de-latches.
 If you de-latch at $V{in} = 70$ V rms for a minimum voltage of 85 V rms, you are fine.
 If it precociously recovers, you will have to increase the start-up current, unfortunately to the detriment of standby power.

-The most sensitive configuration is actually that of the half-wave connection proposed in Figure 29.
+The most sensitive configuration is actually that of the half-wave connection proposed in Figure 34.
 As the current disappears 5 ms for a 10-ms period (50-Hz input source), the latch can potentially open at low line.
 If you really reduce the start-up current for a low standby power design, you must ensure enough current in the SCR in case of a faulty event.
-An alternate connection to the above is shown below (Figure 30):
+An alternate connection to the above is shown below (Figure 35):

-Figure 30.
-The full-wave connection ensures latch current continuity as well as X2-discharge path.
+Figure 35.
+The full-wave connection ensures latch current continuity as well as a X2-discharge path.

 In this case, the current is no longer made of 5-ms "holes" and the part can be maintained at a low input voltage.
 Experiments show that these 2-M Ω resistor help to maintain the latch down to less than 50 V rms, giving an excellent design margin.
-Standby power with this approach was also improved compared to Figure 29 solution.
-Please note that these resistors also ensure the discharge of the X2-capacitor up to a 0.47- μ F type.
+Standby power with this approach was also improved compared to Figure 34 solution.
+Please note that these resistors also ensure the discharge of the X2-capacitor up to a 0.47 μ F type.

-The de-latch of the SCR occurs when the injected current in the V{cc} pin falls below the minimum stated in the data-sheet (32 μ A at room temp).
+The de-latch of the SCR occurs when a) the injected current in the V{cc} pin falls below the minimum stated in the data-sheet (32 μ A at room temp).
+When the start-up resistors are connected as suggested by Figure 34 the reset time when unplugging the converter is extremely short, typically below the second.